ctsit/send_rx/README.md

 Send Rx requires Table-base authentication method to work, so if your REDCap does not have it, you may need to follow the steps below:
 1. Go to **Control Manager > Add Users (Table-based Only)**
 2. Add a new user that will be the new admin account (`site_admin` will be deprecated)
-3. Go to **Control Manager > Administrators & Acct Managers** and designate the new user as administrator
+3. Go to **Control Manager > Administrators & Acct Managers** and add the new user to the administrators list
 4. Go to **Control Manager > Security & Authentication**, change authentication method to "Table-based", and save
 5. Check your email inbox and look for a "REDCap access granted" email
 6. Open the email contents, and click on "Set your new REDCap password" link
 7. Set your password
-8. Go to **Control Manager > Administrators & Acct Managers** and remove deprecated `site_admin` as administrators list
+8. Go to **Control Manager > Administrators & Acct Managers** and remove deprecated `site_admin` from administrators list

 ### Step 2: Creating a few test users